lackomartin/WebAppSchoolProject/README.md

 # Web App School Project
-This is hospital web application which I was created for my school project.
+This is hospital web application which I have created for my school project.